 \section{Introduction}

-It is well known that the heat kernel associated with a uniform elliptic operator in divergence form has nice regularity properties, in particular H\"older continuity in both time and space variables -- the so-called De Giorgi-Nash-Moser theory.
-These results can be extended to the discrete setting for the heat kernels of random walks with symmetric jump rates, uniformly in the diffusive scaling parameter, cf.\ \cite{De99}.
-However, unless the parameters are smooth enough, the picture is quite different for the gradient of the heat kernel.
-In particular in the random media setting, one cannot expect good estimates in the quenched regime i.e.\ for almost all realization of the environment, but only in the annealed i.e. averaged over the law of the environment, cf.~\cite{DD05, GNO15, MO15, CGO17}.
-The analytical method used in \cite{DD05} and \cite{GNO15, MO15, CGO17} relies heavily on the uniform ellipticity assumption, so that it is not well suited for degenerate situations such as unbounded coefficients or random walks on random percolation clusters.
-Recently \cite{BD-CKY15} proposed a different approach based on a more robust entropy method for a discrete time random walk on the supercritical percolation cluster.
-They obtained very sharp annealed results for the discrete gradient of the corresponding heat kernel, which they used in order to prove a Liouville principle for sublinear harmonic functions.
+It is well known that the heat kernel associated with a uniform elliptic operator in divergence form possesses favourable regularity properties, particularly H\"older continuity in both time and space variables -- the so-called De Giorgi-Nash-Moser theory, cf.~\cite{De57, Na58, Mo61, Mo64}.
+These results can be extended to the discrete setting for the heat kernels of random walks with symmetric jump rates, uniformly in the diffusive scaling parameter, cf.~\cite{De99}.
+However, unless the parameters are sufficiently smooth, the situation is markedly different for the gradient of the heat kernel.
+In particular, in the random media setting, one cannot expect good estimates in the quenched regime, i.e., for almost all realisations of the environment, but only in the annealed regime, i.e., averaged over the law of the environment, cf.~\cite{DD05, GNO15, MO15, CGO17}.
+The analytical methods used in \cite{DD05} and \cite{GNO15, MO15, CGO17} rely heavily on the uniform ellipticity assumption, rendering them ill-suited for degenerate situations such as unbounded coefficients or random walks on random percolation clusters.
+Under nice mixing conditions on the environment, including supercritical percolation models, estimates for the gradient of the Green's function have recently been obtained even in the quenched setting, cf.~\cite{AD18, DG21, B-RCD25}, using a powerful technique of quantitative homogenisation, cf.~\cite{AKM19}.
+In \cite{BD-CKY15}, a different approach is proposed based on a more robust entropy method for a discrete-time random walk on the supercritical percolation cluster.
+They obtained very sharp annealed results for the discrete gradient of the corresponding heat kernel, which they utilised to prove a Liouville principle for sublinear harmonic functions.
 Our objective in the present paper is to adapt the entropy method to the variable speed random walk with dynamical random conductances, bounded from below but unbounded from above.
-Under the minimal assumption of space-time stationarity of the environment and finite first moment of the conductance we then obtain sharp, scaling invariant annealed on-diagonal estimate for the first and second discrete derivative of the heat kernel, which we then use in order to prove local limit theorem for the annealed heat kernel and discrete first derivative.
-Moreover assuming further off diagonal estimates, we can extend these annealed results to the Green function and corresponding first and second discrete derivatives.
+Under the minimal assumption of time-space stationarity of the environment and a finite first moment of the conductance, we then obtain sharp, scaling-invariant annealed on-diagonal estimates for the first and second discrete derivative of the heat kernel, which we subsequently use to prove a local limit theorem for the annealed heat kernel and for the discrete first derivative.
+Moreover, assuming further off-diagonal estimates, we can extend these annealed results to the Green function and the corresponding first and second discrete derivatives.